Jim Corbett / (Colonel) Edward James

-At the tender age of ten he found himself addicted to hunting, he had shot his first leopard and would just pick up and train his gun on any wild animal he encountered in the Jungle.
-When he was eighteen he joined the railways at Mokama Ghat in Bihar working as fuel inspector and assistant station master.
+At the tender age of ten he found himself addicted to hunting, Jim Corbett had shot his first leopard and would just pick up and train his gun on any wild animal he encountered in Jungle.
+When he was eighteen he joined railways at Mokama Ghat in Bihar working as fuel inspector and assistant station master.
 He then became a labour contarctor.

-When the World War I broke in 1914, he took a batch of five hundred Kumaon labourers to France.
+When World War I broke in 1914, he took batch of five hundred Kumaon labourers to France.
 He was good at recruiting and organizing labour and was able to make them work for him willingly.
-He also helped the British government by training allied soldiers in jungle warfare, he then hold the rank of lieutenant colonel.
-In 1920 after his health broke down he resigned from the job and returned to Nainital and for the next twenty-four years he served as an elected member of the Nainital municipal Board.
+He also helped British government by training allied soldiers in jungle warfare, he then hold rank of lieutenant colonel.
+In 1920 after his health broke down he resigned from job and returned to Nainital and for next twenty-four years he served as an elected member of Nainital municipal Board.

-While serving in the railways at Mokama Ghat, he would spend his holidays at Kaladhungi.
-Shikar of course would claim most of his time, He had bagged two man eaters, a feat which made his name a house hold name in the far flung areas and long before he was known as a skilled jungle man leading Shikar parties for the dignitaries.
-It was during one such Shikar parties with three army officers the turning point came in the life of Jim – One a Shikar party somewhere in northern India they came upon a lake with thousands of water fowls.
-They were delighted to see the sight and shots rang echoing in the entire valley.
-In a matter of minutes their count stood at three hundred waterfowls.
+While serving in railways at Mokama Ghat, he would spend his holidays at Kaladhungi.
+Shikar of course would claim most of his time, He had bagged two man eaters, a feat which made his name a house hold name in far flung areas and long before he was known as skilled jungle man leading Shikar parties for dignitaries.
+It was during one such Shikar parties with three army officers, turning point came in life of Jim.
+Once during Shikar party somewhere in northern India they came upon a lake with thousands of water fowls.
+They were delighted to see sight and shots rang echoing in entire valley.
+In a matter of minutes their count stood at three hundred or some waterfowls.
 Jim could not stomach this sacrilege.
-From that day he developed an aversion to this type of Shikar.
-And while his friends were overjoyed Jim vowed never to kill a beast without a reason.
-After he had killed a man-eater known as the Kuara of Pawalgadh in the mid thirties he gave up Shikar as a sport.
+From that day he developed an aversion to this type of Shikar and while his friends were overjoyed Jim vowed never to kill a beast without a reason.
+After he had killed a man-eater known as Kuara of Pawalgadh in mid thirties he gave up Shikar as sport.
 There after he shot only those tigers which had turned man-eaters or cattle lifters.

-Jim considered it his duty to kill such dangerous animals, a duty he carried out faithfully till his last days.
-E killed his last man-eater when he was well past sixty In those days the terror of Man-eaters loomed heavy on the regions of Kumaon and Garwhal and Jim was the only man who had the guts to take on and kill such bloodthirsty beasts, endowed as he was with his superlative skills required for the job he killed man-eaters in their den, in open grassland, in dense forest and on rocky slopes.
+Jim Corbett considered it his duty to kill such dangerous animals, a duty he carried out faithfully till his last day.
+He killed his last man-eater when he was well past sixty.
+In those days terror of Man-eaters loomed heavy on regions of Kumaon and Garwhal and Jim Corbett was only man who had guts to take on and kill such bloodthirsty beasts, endowed as he was with his superlative skills required for job he killed man-eaters in their den, in open grassland, in dense forest and on rocky slopes.
 Some of his most famous encounters are published in his six books of which the man-eaters of Kumaon and The Man Eating Leopard of Rudra Prayag are well renowned.